someengineering/fixinventory/ckworker/README.md

 #### Tasks
 When the `collect` workflow within `ckcore` is triggered (bei either an event or a schedule or because the user manually triggered it), `ckcore` will broadcast a ***"start collecting all the cloud accounts you know about"*** message to all the subscribed workers.
 Once all the workers finish collecting and sent their graph to the core, the workflow will proceed to the next step which would be `plan_cleanup`.
 This one tells anyone interested to start planing their cleanup based on the just collected graph data.
-Once everyone has planed their cleanup and flagged resources that should get cleaned up with the `desired.clean = true` flag, the workflow proceeds to the `cleanup` step which again notifies anyone subscribed to now perform cleanup.
+Once everyone has planed their cleanup and flagged resources that should get cleaned up with the `desired.clean = true` flag, the workflow proceeds to the `cleanup` step which again notifies anyone subscribed to now perform cleanup of those flagged resources.
+Because the cleaner within `ckworker` has knowledge of all dependencies in the graph, it will ensure that resources are cleaned up in the right order.

 #### Jobs